naimishr/Apple_Clone/README.md

-# Apple_Clone
+# Apple-Home-Page-Clone
 Clone of Apple's Home Page with HTML CSS JS